lucianRosuAtc/lucianRosuAtc/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Lucian Rosu, I'm a Junior Front-End Developer based in Exeter, UK.
+I'm Lucian Rosu, I'm a Junior Front-End Developer based out of Exeter, UK.
 I developed my skills at Scrimba and the University of Leeds, I am a creative and energetic developer who thrives in a collaborative environment.

 ### My Goal: